 Make a Friend Day is on February 11, but I think it’s more important to take care of the friendships you already have, so I wanted to take this time to talk about that.

 To know me, is to know that I consider community one of the most essential pieces of our well-being.
 Oxford defines community as 1) A group of people living in the same place or having a particular characteristic in common; or 2) A feeling of fellowship with others, as a result of sharing common attitudes, interests and goals.

 One of my dearest friends lives well over 1,000 miles from me, half way across the country.
-We’ve been friends for 25 years, and despite the distance, I know she’s got my back.
+We’ve been friends for over 25 years, and despite the distance, I know she’s got my back.
 She’s helped me through many a crisis – divorce, professional loss, the loss of my son – and I’ve spent hours crying over the phone in her ear.
 Our adventures are what stories are made of.
 We’ve traveled across the country not once, but on two separate occasions and we share that sort of comfort that long time friends have.

 So it may surprise you to know that we are about as far apart politically as two people can get.
 Yet, we’ve made it work.
 We’ve had a few “challenging” times, and the past few years have been especially tough, but we’ve managed to remain friends.
 Mostly by agreeing to avoid politics.
 Sure it comes up sometimes, but we navigate through it.
 I know avoidance is not always the best solution, and someday maybe that will change, but it works for us right now.

 What it comes down to is this: she’s an important person in my life and our friendship is bigger than our differences.
 I suspect she feels the same.
 Friendships can be fragile, and require tending from both parties to be at their best.

 So, what can you do to strengthen and otherwise tend to these important relationships?
 Here are some thoughts:

 Call, email, or (my favorite) send an old-fashioned snail mail letter or card.
 Let them know you’re thinking of them.